 This is a lazy-friendly cake.

-After it was done cooling, I added all of the frosting to the top, smoothed that shit out and threw some sprinkles on and called it a day!
+After it was done cooling, I added all of the frosting to the top, smoothed that it out and threw some sprinkles on and called it a day!

 - 2 1/2 teaspoons baking powder